global-input/global-input-react/README.md

 import {GlobalInputConnect} from 'global-input-react';
 ```

 Let's say that you would like to display a text field, labelled with ```Content```, on the user's mobile screen after the user has connected to your application by scanning the encrypted QR code.
 And you would like to receive the typed content when the user is typing on his/her mobile.
-You can achieve your requirement by including the following code that uses [React Hook](https://reactjs.org/docs/hooks-intro.html) in the render function of your component:
+Add the following code that uses [React Hook](https://reactjs.org/docs/hooks-intro.html) in the render function of your component:

 ```JavaScript
 const [content, setContent]=useState("");